When does the patient experience begin?

-Starting your relationship by answering their questions and easing their woes checks two critical boxes for future patients…
+Start your relationship by answering their questions and easing their concerns.
+Doing this will:

-- It builds their confidence in your knowledge, skills, and services.
+- Build their confidence in your knowledge, skills, and services.

-- It builds trust, familiarity, and comfort with your practice.
+- Build trust, familiarity, and comfort with your practice.

 The modern-day patient needs more than a transactional relationship with their future dentist.
 Before they contact you, they need to trust you.
 They want to see that you are invested in providing the best possible care for them and all of your patients.

-You need to show them your value ––– and creating quality content gives you the power to do that.
+Show them your value — creating quality content gives you the power to do that.

 “How do I get started with content marketing?”